-The LDC Group's grievance channel - EthicsPoint - is available for all employees and external stakeholders of the LDC Group, including LDC Suisse, to report any concerns over possible conduct that may be unethical, non-compliant or otherwise inconsistent with applicable laws as well as LDC Group's codes and policies.
+The LDC Group's grievance channel - EthicsPoint - is available for all employees and external stakeholders of the LDC Group, including LDC Suisse, to report any concerns over possible conduct that may be unethical, non-compliant or otherwise inconsistent with applicable laws as well as LDC Group's codes and policies (including concerns related to child labor).
 This channel is hosted by a third-party service provider and all reported concerns are treated confidentially and anonymously, following existing grievance resolution procedures.
 All proceedings are documented.